 What is the life expectancy of an expansion tank?

 The life expectancy of an expansion tank is very unpredictable.

-There are many variables that can factor into how long one lasts, such as quality of the tank installed, water quality, and proper inflation of the tank to name a few.
-We have seen some tanks fail in as little as two years and eight months that have caused major water damage and some that have lasted eight years.
+There are many variables that can factor into how long one lasts, such as quality of the tank installed, water quality, and proper inflation of the tank – to name a few.
+We have seen some tanks fail in as little as two years that have caused major water damage and some that have lasted eight years or longer.
 As a precaution, we would recommend replacing them no more than a year after the manufacturer warranty expires.

 The tanks installed in this area normally have a one- or five-year warranty, so replacement should be every two to six years.

 Yes, like every other part of your home’s plumbing system, the expansion tank is subject to failure with use.

 They normally fail in two ways.
 First, the rubber bladder inside them wears out and the tank ceases to function as a way to mitigate thermal expansion.
 Second, the point of connection between the water piping and the tank can corrode and begin to leak.

 One thing you can do to ensure damage is not caused by the expansion tank is to have it properly installed by a skilled, licensed plumber.
 A good plumber will install the tank, making sure it is properly supported and has a good connection.
 He will also position it (when possible) over the water heater pan or somewhere it will minimize the risk of damage if it leaks.